 Lead is a heavy metal and is therefore a pollutant.
 The manufacture is messy and should always be recycled.

 Dry cells can be used in RC model boats in some applications.
 They work perfectly well in small models with modest current draws of up to a few hundred milliamperes.
 Over time, it is likely not the most cost effective alternative.

 If both price and performance is important, use NiMH.
 In this context performance means high power per unit weight.
 This should satisfy 80% of model boat captains out there.

 Lowest cost per Ah is lead acid, but not by much.
 NiMH is a close second.
 Lead Acid has an advantage for very large boats where standard NiMH would not last long enough, and the heavy weight of the lead acid battery can double as ballast.
-NiMH also require less maintenance, so has another slight advantage.
+Trickle charging Lead Acid batteries can be a pain whereas NiMH require no maintenance, so has a slight advantage in that regard.

 LiPo packs the most power per unit weight.
 If price is no object, this is what you need.
 Does best in high performance boats.